hashicorp/terraform-provider-google/website/docs/r/compute_external_vpn_gateway.html.markdown

 * `id` -
   (Optional)
-  The numberic ID for this interface.
+  The numeric ID for this interface.
 Allowed values are based on the redundancy type of this external VPN gateway
   * `0 - SINGLE_IP_INTERNALLY_REDUNDANT`
   * `0, 1 - TWO_IPS_REDUNDANCY`